zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 Pagelets
 ========

-This package provides a very flexible base implementation for write view like components which can be higly customized later in custom project.
-This is needed if you have to write reusable components like needed in a framework.
+This package provides a very flexible base implementation that can be used to write view components which can be higly customized later in custom projects.
+This is needed if you have to write reusable components like those needed in a framework.
+Pagelets are BrowserPages made differently and can be used to replace them.

 What does this mean?

 We separate the python view code from the template implementation.
-And we also separate the template in at least two different templates like the content template and a layout template.
+And we also separate the template in at least two different templates - the content template and the layout template.

-This package uses the z3c.template and offers a implementaton for this template patterns.
-Additionaly this package offers a ``pagelet`` directive wich can be used for register pagelets.
+This package uses z3c.template and offers an implementaton for this template pattern.
+Additionaly this package offers a ``pagelet`` directive wich can be used to register pagelets.

 Pagelets are views which can be called and support the update and render pattern.